-(b) Upon advice from HHS that all applications have been disapproved, or if no completed applications or requests for extensions have been received by HHS within 90 days from the date of the last expression of interest, disposal may proceed in accordance with applicable law.
+if no completed applications or requests for extensions have been received by HHS within 90 days from the date of the last expression of interest, disposal may proceed in accordance with applicable law.

-§581.13 Waivers.
+§ 581.13 Waivers.

 The Secretary may waive any requirement of this part that is not required by law, whenever it is determined that undue hardship would result from applying the requirement, or where application of the requirement would adversely affect the purposes of the program.
-Each waiver will be in writing and will be supported by documentation of the pertinent facts and grounds.
+Each waiver will be in writing and will be supported by documentation of the pertinent facts and mentation of the pertinent facts and grounds.
 The Secretary periodically will publish notice of granted waivers in the FEDERAL REGISTER.